 Over the years Travis has sung with singers who are way cooler than he is.
 He’s written and arranged projects for choirs and praise teams and felt nothing short of astonished by the opportunities he’s had to work with creative, inspiring people who are way cooler than he is (I mean, Max Lucado?
 Amy Grant?
 Cindy Morgan?
 Come on.
 That’s dream-come-true stuff right there).
 He’s even gotten to perform and record in places that are way cooler than he is, with Carnegie Hall and Abbey Road at the top of his you’ve-got-to-be-kidding-me list.

-For the last sixteen years Travis has served as worship leader at Beth Moore’s Living Proof Live conferences.
+For the last eighteen years Travis has served as worship leader at Beth Moore’s Living Proof Live conferences.
 He and his team have been grateful to minister with Mrs. Moore in all 50 states and in several other countries as well.
 Travis also served with Mrs. Moore when she was national spokesperson for the National Day of Prayer in 2009.
 He’s produced several albums for Living Proof and counts his involvement with Mrs. Moore’s ministry as one of the greatest joys of his life.
 Sometimes they’re like Billy and George Beverly; sometimes they’re like Ellie Mae and Jethro; but no matter the event or season, they pray that they’re always joyful, surrendered, and chasing the move of the Spirit wherever the Lord takes them in ministry.

 Travis’ most recent honor came from his alma mater, Belmont University, who awarded him the 2013 Encore Award – an award given to a School of Music alum for achieving excellence in the field of classical music.
 This award is given to only one alumnus each year.
 This was a recognition Travis never saw coming, and one that he will always cherish.